9999years/tumblr-theme-sharp01/README.md

   static!
 It shouldn’t *need* Javascript.
 But due to a horrible templating system, it’s needed.
 * Audio posts aren’t ideal.
 They’re *fine*, but not great.
+* Ditto with quote posts.
+Particularly reblogs / sources, the default formatting makes authorship unclear.
+* Link posts don’t have thumbnails or descriptions.
+Nobody uses link posts, though, so this isn’t much of an issue.

 # why is making a good tumblr theme so hard?